edwingeng/throughput/README.md

 # Overview
 This is a simple throughput comparison of serveral TCP c/s implementations.
 I hope you can get a rough idea about their performance differences.

+**These toys cannot measure the performance of receiving messages on the server side.**

 # Comparison Group A

 ### go